mebeim/aoc/2021/README.md

 possible to do any kind of binary search, as there could be multiple "local" solutions in the input range.

-There are three main approaches for solving the problem:
+There are three main approaches to solve the problem:

 1. Manually look at the program code and figure out which constraints are being checked on the input.
 Then, we can either fully solve them by hand, or write